danhermes/cognitive-hackathon/Teacher Guide/Week 2/Cognitive-Teacher-Week2-Day1.md

     How would you change the world using cognitive computing?

 ## Summary
-This class explored specific examples of cognitive computing, including computer vision and text analysis.
+This class explored specific examples of cognitive computing, including computer vision and text analytics.